-When surveying project sites with vegetation, you can use the Low-pass point grid to get 90% of your surface done in just a few minutes.
-After using the Low-pass tool, you might notice that ridges on your project site are not properly captured with points.
-You'll need to combine drawing tools to add points or breaklines on top of the ridge to get a surface that accurately captures the topography.
-We'll explain how you can quickly supplement the missing points and complete your surface in minutes.
+When surveying project sites with vegetation, the Low-pass point grid is a great way to get most of your surface—often around 90%—completed in just a few minutes.
+After running the tool, you may notice that ridges aren’t fully captured with points.
+That’s expected.
+To accurately represent the terrain, you’ll need to combine drawing tools to add points or breaklines along the tops of those ridges.
+With just a few quick adjustments, you can fill in the gaps and complete your surface efficiently.

-In areas where you do not have vegetation, you won't have a problem with ridges not getting points because you'll typically use a different method—like using Q-Points or breaklines—to capture the topography.
+On projects sites that don't have a lot of vegetation, capturing ridges won't be a concern because you'll typically use a different method—like using Q-Points or breaklines—to capture the topography.

 Overview